grafana/loki/docs/sources/operations/storage/tsdb.md

 # TSDB

-"TSDB" is the new index in Loki, generally available starting in Loki v2.8.
-It is heavily inspired and takes much code from Prometheus's TSDB [sub-project](https://github.com/prometheus/prometheus/tree/main/tsdb).
+Starting with Loki v2.8, TSDB is the Loki index.
+It is heavily inspired by the Prometheus's TSDB [sub-project](https://github.com/prometheus/prometheus/tree/main/tsdb).
 For a deeper explanation you can read Owen's [blog post](https://lokidex.com/posts/tsdb/).
 The short version is that this new index is more efficient, faster, and more scalable.
 It also resides in object storage like the [boltdb-shipper]({{< relref "./boltdb-shipper" >}}) index which preceded it.

 ## Example Configuration